 OhioHealth Foundation for lodging for frontline healthcare providers

-Richland County Youth and Family Council for assistance to single adults, couples without minor children and those over the age of 60 who have been impacted by COVID-19
+Richland County Youth and Family Council for assistance to single adults, couples without minor children, and those over the age of 60 who have been impacted by COVID-19

-Salvation Army for general support
+Salvation Army general support

 The Foundation believes that generosity has the power to unite and heal communities in good times and bad.
 A global threat like COVID-19 affects more than just the infected.